looooo/freecad.frametools/README.md

    <img src="/example/gate/profile_sketch.png">

    1. Create a new sketch in XY plane.
    2. Repeat drawing from picture above.
-Outer rounding radius is 3mm, inner rounding radius is 2mm.
+Outer rounding radius is 3mm and inner rounding radius is 2mm.
    3. Close sketch.
    4. Select Part Workbench and convert sketch to face ("Make face from wires" command).